Does Love Surpass Doctrine?

 Fundamentally, belief is a function of relationship rather than of doctrine or theory.

-Many argue however, that belief requires a set of beliefs to believe in and that’s true to some degree, however, I think there is really one belief that is central to all of scripture and that is all that we have to believe in.
+Many argue however, that belief requires a set of beliefs to believe in and that’s true to some degree.
+The fact is, however, that there is really one belief that is central to all of scripture and that is all that we have to believe in.
 It is found in 1 John 1:1-2; 4:2; 2 John 7 (in the negative), in Hebrews 2:14-15 and in Romans 8:3 to cite just a few verses.

 Jesus came in the flesh for our sins to obtain salvation for himself (as a son of man) and for us.
 Really, doctrine outside of this central truth, is a private matter between an individual and God.
 I am not saying that the scripture is by private interpretation, rather that there is one central truth as God has it and our journey to that truth is a matter between each person and God.